wso2/docs-apk/en/docs/setup/identity-platform/idp/asgardeo-idp.md

      You will receive an access token when the token call is successful.

-## Step 7 - Invoke the System API
+## Step 7 - Invoke the APIs

- Use the JWT token that you received in the previous step to invoke the System APIs.
+ Use the JWT token that you received in the previous step to invoke the System APIs and other APIs.